-What is an Auto Damage Insurance Appraiser?
+What Do Auto Damage Insurance Appraiser Do?

-Job Description: Appraise automobile or other vehicle damage to determine repair costs for insurance claim settlement.
+Occupation Description Appraise automobile or other vehicle damage to determine repair costs for insurance claim settlement.
 Prepare insurance forms to indicate repair cost or cost estimates and recommendations.
 May seek agreement with automotive repair shop on repair costs.

 - Examine damaged vehicle to determine extent of structural, body, mechanical, electrical, or interior damage.